Basic Tenets To Manage Your Remote Software Development Team In 2021

-Although two-thirds of businesses who allow their workforce to WFH reported that they saw a significant increase in productivity, there is still a sizable number sceptical about it.
+Although two-thirds of businesses who allow their workforce to WFH reported that they saw a significant increase in productivity, there is still a sizable number skeptical about it.

 Of course, there are some downsides to it, some of which must include an unmotivated workforce, employees who find it hard to concentrate, no truly delegating responsibilities, potential cybersecurity issues, etc.; but most importantly, poor management practices.

-There is no trick to manage your remote software development workforce sufficiently.
+There is no trick to managing your remote software development workforce sufficiently.
 A good manager can manage their WFH crew just as well as they do when their employees work in the office.